Graduate Studies Frequently Asked Questions for International Students

 - Note: SpanTran contact information is as follows:

 - Phone 646.475.2570

 - Information about other accredited evaluation and translation services are available at the National Association of Credential Evaluation Services website.

 - Office of Graduate Studies

-- Kentucky State University cannot process your application until we recieve your official transcript evaluation from the evalution and translation service for all college work from outside of the United States.
+- Kentucky State University cannot process your application until we receive your official transcript evaluation from the evaluation and translation service for all college work from outside of the United States.

 - If you are admitted into the program, you need notify us in writing of your acceptance of the offer of admission.